 Spotted Bat

 The Spotted Bat is easily recognizable by the white spots on its dark, velvety fur.
 Found in North America, this bat has large ears that help it navigate and locate prey in the dark.
 Despite its striking appearance, the Spotted Bat is rarely seen because it prefers remote, rocky habitats.
 These bats mainly eat moths and other insects, and their echolocation calls are so high-pitched that they are often inaudible to humans.
-Kids might find it fascinating that the Spotted Bat can roost in cliff crevices, making them true acrobats of the night.
+The Spotted Bat can roost in cliff crevices, making them true acrobats of the night.
+Children might enjoy coloring the Spotted Bat’s striking fur pattern on their bat coloring page.

 Bumblebee Bat

 The Bumblebee Bat, also known as Kitti’s Hog-nosed Bat, is the smallest bat in the world, and it even rivals some of the smallest birds!
 Native to Thailand and Myanmar, these tiny bats weigh about as much as a dime and have a wingspan of only 5 to 6 inches.
 They live in limestone caves near rivers and are active during the early evening.
 Despite their small size, Bumblebee Bats are powerful flyers and primarily feed on insects.
-Kids might be amazed to learn that these bats are so small they can fit on the tip of your finger!
+Kids may be amazed to see how small it is when working on its bat coloring page.

 Free Tailed Bat

 The Free Tailed Bat gets its name from the length of its tail, which extends beyond the edge of its tail membrane.
+A bat coloring page of the Free Tailed Bat helps children notice its slim shape and long tail.
 Found in warmer climates around the world, these bats are known for their speed and agility in flight.
 They often roost in large colonies in caves or buildings, creating quite a spectacle when they all take off at dusk.
 Free Tailed Bats primarily eat insects, especially moths and beetles.
-Kids might enjoy knowing that these bats can fly at speeds up to 60 miles per hour, making them some of the fastest mammals on Earth!
+These bats can fly at speeds up to 60 miles per hour, making them some of the fastest mammals on Earth!

 Grey Headed Flying Fox